MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/learn-about-orchestrator.md

 ::: moniker-end

-As an IT administrator, you probably perform a lot of tasks and procedures to keep your computing environment healthy.
+As an IT administrator, you probably perform numerous tasks and procedures to keep your computing environment healthy.
 You may have automated individual tasks, but typically, not the whole process.
 With System Center - Orchestrator you tie disparate tasks and procedures together using a graphical user interface Runbook Designer to create reliable, flexible, and efficient end-to-end solutions in your IT environment.
 Using Orchestrator, you can: